 2. Add spooky illustrations later

 What I love about this idea is that it’s evergreen and can be used over and over again without retaking product shots.
 In the example below, the image itself isn’t Halloween-themed at all.
 It’s a regular product image with the vampiresque sketch drawn on top – simple but clever.
-Fashion giant Asos have also done something similar in the past.
+Fashion giant Asos has also done something similar in the past.
 Check them out below:

 3. Get freaky with a pun, two or three